reindert-vetter/api-version-control/README.md

 ## Install
 1. Run `composer require reindert-vetter/api-version-control`.
 1. Run `php artisan package:discover` ( if this is not done automatically).
-1. Create config file by running `php artisan vendor:publish --provider='ReindertVetter\ApiVersionControl\ApiVersionControlServiceProvider'`
+1. Create config file by running `php artisan vendor:publish --provider='ReindertVetter\ApiVersionControl\ApiVersionControlServiceProvider'`.
+1. Choose a [Version parser](version-parser) or create one yourself.

 ## Ideas for the future
 [] Generate release notes in JSON, HTML and markdown format (with description)